ayamsecure/secrets/readme-ayam-secrets.md

 - 1.29.3a, patch fix for mobile clients issue, based off of 1.29.2 and latest commits to main, waiting on upstream 1.29.3
 - 1.30.1, matches upstream 1.30.1
 - 1.30.5 matches upstream

+## Changelog

+[03/12/24]

+- simplified Dockerfile.ayam to just replace one line, web-vault image hash
+- updated readme with multi-arch build command for arm64 and amd64

 ---